 If parents still cannot agree or do not want to pursue mediation, they can bring their case to family court for a judge to decide.
 With the help of a family law attorney, parents will present the relevant information to the judge (including living arrangements during the marriage, disputed issues, and any other pertinent information about the children), who will make a final ruling on the visitation schedule.

 It is important to note that, while you may be able to come up with an agreeable visitation schedule on your own, it is in your best interest to make the visitation schedule official.
 When two parents get along well and agree on key issues, it is tempting to just jot down an informal agreement.
 However, if one parent refuses to honor this agreement down the road, you are out of luck unless it is a formal court order; no court will be able to enforce the “unofficial” order.
 Therefore, even if you draw up the agreement yourselves, it will not be legally binding until it is signed by a judge.

 Contact The Montes Law Firm

 The Montes Law Firm are committed to helping you through all family law matters.
 We provide compassionate, experienced representation for parents looking to create a visitation order, modify an existing visitation order, or have questions answered about visitation in California.
 Attorney Montes is committed to understanding your unique family situation and coming up with the best course of action for your case.
 She is prepared to pursue every legal avenue to give you the best chance of success.

 Whether you’re ready to pursue mediation, litigation, or just want some answers, we are here to help.
 You can count on The Montes Law Firm to find a personalized solution for you and your family’s legal needs, no matter the situation.
-Call The Montes Law Firm at 714-731-8600 or contact us online to schedule a consultation with our Orange County child custody attorney today.
+Call The Montes Law Firm at 714-731-8600 or contact us online to schedule a consultation with an attorney today.